Medical Assistance in Dying

 Nurse Practitioners or RN(NP)s

 RN(NP)s are able to provide medical assistance in dying as long as they ensure they are providing this service in accordance with all the requirements contained in the Criminal Code to avoid criminal prosecution.
+Click here to see the RN(NP)s Medical Assistance in Dying practice direction.

 - June 17, 2016 update from the Canadian Nurses Protective Society: What Every Nurse Should Know